kealanheena/battle/README.md

 - #attack
   - should increment the turn counter after an attack
   - should increment the turn counter by 2 after an attack
+- #poison_damage
+  - player 1
+    - should do additional damage if true
+    - it should do nothing if false
+  - player 2
+    - should do additional damage if true
+    - it should do nothing if false
 - #self.instance
   - should return an instance of the 'Game' class